Vanuatu: Tackling the impact of natural disasters by building a resilient education system

 When children and caregivers have access to home-schooling materials and proper guidance, they are more likely to continue learning during school closures.
 They are also better prepared to come back to school once facilities reopen.

-With this in mind, the GPE COVID-19 grant complements the ministry and UNICEF’s efforts to create home-school packages for preschool and primary school children.
-By adapting these materials to the needs of children with disabilities, in the form of Braille, large print and audio versions, the program also focuses on the most vulnerable students.
+With this in mind, the GPE COVID-19 grant complemented the ministry and UNICEF’s efforts to create home-school packages: 930 play-based packages were printed for preschool students and 15,960 packages were printed for primary school students in the three national languages.

-GPE funding is also supporting the production of radio and SMS lessons to accompany the home-schooling packages.
-The lessons will be available in the three national languages, promoting inclusive and effective home learning practices.
+GPE funding supported the production of radio and SMS lessons to accompany the home-schooling packages, promoting inclusive and effective home learning practices.

-Broadcast lessons that emphasize inclusion, psychosocial support and child protection while also allowing for quick adapting to changing response messages are also being developed.
-When finalized, these will be uploaded to the ministry’s website for rapid use in future emergencies.
+Broadcast lessons emphasize inclusion, psychosocial support and child protection and allow for quick adapting to changing response messages.
+These have been uploaded to the ministry’s website for rapid use in future emergencies.

-Parents play a key role in supporting their children’s learning, and GPE is supporting the production of home-school guidelines for caregivers.
+Parents play a key role in supporting their children’s learning, and GPE supported the production of home-school guidelines for caregivers.
 These guidelines are designed to be easily understood by caregivers with low literacy levels, and include messages on how to support effective home schooling for children.

-The GPE COVID-19 grant is also funding emergency replenishment to primary schools that exhausted their annual school grant due to emergency measures taken during the school closures.
-To date, 407 primary schools have benefitted from the GPE grants, helping the schools to reopen safely and continue operating.
+The GPE COVID-19 grant has also funded emergency replenishment to primary schools that exhausted their annual school grant due to emergency measures taken during the school closures.
+Over 400 primary schools have benefitted from the GPE grants, helping the schools to reopen safely and continue operating.

 Ensuring education continuity